My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

 Choosing a strap

-The strap is the part of the watch that touches your skin, and it’s the easiest way to make an inherited watch feel like yours.
+The strap touches your skin, and it is the easiest way to make the watch feel like yours.

 Strap styles that work with vintage watches

 Leather: The classic choice.
-A new leather strap in a color that complements the dial breathes life into a vintage watch without changing its character.
-Dark brown, tan, and burgundy are versatile choices.
+A new leather strap can make a vintage watch feel alive again without changing its character.

 NATO strap: A single piece of nylon that threads under the watch.
-Casual, durable, and it protects the caseback from scratches.
-It adds a modern, relaxed feel to a vintage piece.
+It is casual, durable, and protects the caseback.

 Wearing it: the emotional part

-The first time I put my grandfather’s watch on my wrist, it felt too loose.
+The first time I put my grandfather’s watch on, it felt loose.
 His wrists were larger than mine.
-The watch hung at an angle that would have bothered him—he was precise about small things.

 I had the strap shortened by one hole.
 It fit.

-And then something unexpected happened: I started noticing time differently.
-Not checking my phone for the hour—glancing at my wrist the way he used to.
-The gesture was inherited along with the watch.
+Then I started noticing time differently.
+I began glancing at my wrist the way he used to.

 Making it part of your life